I have now (as of 2018) a Research Fellow position available

 I will not answer mass emails.
 Otherwise you're welcome to contact me by email

-in advance of the application deadline with subject line "PhD Candidate"
+in advance of the application deadline with subject line "PhD Candidate" and attach (2MB max),

 (i) detailed curriculum vitae,